mienaikoe/ziyu/Lore/Notes.md

 - Kip should be untrusting of Casra at first.
 Why didn't they tell him what to expect if they had been there?
   - There wasn't time?
 Kip is worthless unless Lissa knows his worth - Kip is a lure?

+- Kanosin is made out of Bluekelp, and is addicting.
+  - Secretly: This is how bluekelp evolved.
+It keeps people alive and addicted so they keep coming back to it to    spread its spores through the water or through Kanosin.

+- Kanosin smoke contains tons of tiny sparks of Bluekelp that get hot enough for their proteins to fluoresce very quickly.

-- Casra tried to kill Lissa before but it didn't work, but it's not obviously the bluekelp.
+- Casra tried to kill Lissa before but it didn't work, but it's not obviously the bluekelp, just subtly.

 - Maybe the trees can tune themselves - Wood rings as capacitors and spiraling branches as coils.
 Evolutionary for plant communication across great distances.